cvdlab-courses/ggpl/README.md

 ### Prof. [Alberto Paoluzzi](http://www.dia.uniroma3.it/~paoluzzi)

-## Course style and Requirements
+### Course style and Requirements

-It was customary in the Rinascimento send the gifted children 'apprenticed' by masters of art, to better develop their skills.
+It was customary in the Rinascimento to send the gifted children 'apprenticed' by masters of art, to better develop their skills.
 This happened to Leonardo da Vinci who went "to shop" by Verrocchio and Michelangelo by Ghirlandaio.

 Programming Laboratory as Rinascimental Workshop :-)